UMNLibraries/primo-mendeley-plugin/README.md

 ```

 ## License
-© 2016 Regents of the University.
-Of Minnesota.
+© 2016 Regents of the University of Minnesota.
 All rights reserved.